rssh/dotty-cps-async/docs/HighOrderFunctions.rst

 Note that the default ``map`` will run all operations sequentially.
 Sequential order of evaluation is needed to allow the code, like updating the multidimensional array in for loop, works correctly in an asynchronous case.

-If we want all requests to run in parallel, we can start them in one map and when all started - wait for end of requests:
+If we want all requests to run in parallel, we can start them in one map and when all started - wait for the end of requests:

 .. code-block:: scala